yuens1002/dummy-card-api/README.md

     npm install
     npm start
     ```
-4. Open index.html using any browser
+4. Open http://localhost:3000 on any browser